 This is the part where you should give a final summary of everything mentioned above.

-Bear in mind that you should sound confident here because this is your last chance to win over your reader.
+Bear in mind that you should sound confident because this is your last chance to win over your reader.

-Try to include some visual elements, such as reports, charts, tables, etc. This will make your proposal seem more realistic and your project sound more important.
+If possible, include some visual elements, such as reports, charts, tables, etc. This will make your proposal seem more realistic and your project sound more important.

 Be persuasive and leave an impression!

-Remember — your success doesn’t depend on the number, but on the choice of words you use.
+Remember — your success doesn’t depend on the number but on the choice of words you use.

+The aim of your project proposal is to get the project approved.
 Of course, decision-makers are the ones who have the final word here.
+However, you can nudge them in the right direction.

-However, you are not totally helpless.
 If you write an effective project proposal and present the project in a good light, you can improve your chances of success.

 Here is some advice on how to write a project proposal that could be a game-changer.